Boy drowns in Daytona Beach wave pool

-DAYTONA BEACH - A 5-year-old boy drowned at a Daytona Beach wave pool Saturday, according to the Daytona Beach Fire Department.
+DAYTONA BEACH, Fla. - A 5-year-old boy drowned at a Daytona Beach wave pool Saturday, according to the Daytona Beach Fire Department.

-The boy was swimming in the wave pool at Daytona Lagoon with his family before he was taken out and lifegaurds administered CPR just before 1 p.m., according to authorities.
+The boy was swimming in the wave pool at Daytona Lagoon with his family before he was taken out and lifeguards administered CPR just before 1 p.m., according to authorities.

 The boy was transported to Halifax Health Medical Center but died en route.